open-pdf-sign/open-pdf-sign/README.md

     passphrase for the signature key or keystore --port
-    run as server with the given port
+    run as server with the given port --signature-contact
+    Contact information of the signer --signature-location
+    The signer's location
+  --signature-reason
+    The signature creation reason
   --timestamp
     include signed timestamp
     Default: false